Do you use your My Tasks in Asana? If not, you might be missing out on one of the easiest ways to reduce work about work.

 Tips for organizing My Tasks

 There’s no “right” or “wrong” way to organize My Tasks, but creating sections within Today, Upcoming, and Later can help you sort work and know what to prioritize.
-Whether you’re getting started with My Tasks or looking for new organizational ideas, try these four ways to organize My Tasks.
+Whether you’re getting started with My Tasks or looking for new organizational ideas, try these three ways to organize My Tasks.

 If you work on a wide variety of projects, organizing My Tasks by task type can help you sort and bundle like tasks together.
 That way, instead of context switching from project to project, you can tackle all of the work within one project bucket, before moving on to the next.